 Green chili is a beloved stew made from mild green chiles that doubles as a sauce in Denver and the Southwestern United States.
 At Tag Burger Bar, you can get crispy fries that come loaded with spicy green chili, crumbled cotija cheese, green onions, and a drizzle of sour cream.

 An Indian-inspired poutine has been gaining attention in LA.
-At Basmaash, grab a chicken tikka poutine made with masala-spiced fries topped with cheese curds, beef gravy, tandoori chicken tikka, and cilantro.
+At Badmaash, grab a chicken tikka poutine made with masala-spiced fries topped with cheese curds, beef gravy, tandoori chicken tikka, and cilantro.
 It's the Indian french fry mashup you never knew you needed.